RAJ015HACKING/Hash_Cracker/README.md

-#Hash_Cracker
 What is Hash Cracker?
 Hash Cracker is a custom Python-based security tool designed to crack cryptographic hashes using two popular methods:

 🎯Purpose:---
 i.
 Hash Cracker helps security professionals, ethical hackers, and penetration testers to: